ayushtan123/Leaf-Lab/README.md

-# Leaf-Lab
+# Leaf-Lab🌼
 Plant disease classification using CNN to identify plant diseases.

-# Plant Disease Classification using CNN
+# Plant Disease Classification using CNN 🌱🌿

 This repository contains code for a Convolutional Neural Network (CNN) based plant disease classification model.
 The model is trained to classify various plant diseases using images from the Kaggle dataset.
 It achieves an accuracy of 87.14% after 5 epochs of training on a Google Colab T4 GPU.